AlexSerodio/dynamic-surfaces/README.md

 # Dynamic Surfaces - Performance Test
-Unity project that tests the performance of two different surface components.
+An Unity project made to compare the performance of two different surface components provided by Unity, the [Terrain Component](https://docs.unity3d.com/Manual/script-Terrain.html) and the [Mesh Component](https://docs.unity3d.com/ScriptReference/Mesh.html).

 ## Getting Started
 To run the project you must have [Unity 3D](https://unity3d.com/) installed.
 This project was developed with Unity 2017.3.0 so it might not work for older versions.